Feedback

 ART 108Three-Dimensional Design5 CR HUM, PERF

 Presents basic concepts in three-dimensional design through a series of assignments dealing with volume, space and scale, using a variety of media and techniques.
 Investigates formal and functional issues while developing creative problem-solving in the context of three-dimensional design.
+Lab hours are required for this course.

 Prerequisites: None